Hyperbach/ai-eye/README.md

 ## cache endpoint
 The cache endpoint allows users to retrieve previously-cached responses to requests made to the OpenAI API.
 The endpoint accepts the following methods:

-    GET: Retrieves a previously-cached response to a request made to the OpenAI API.
+    POST: Retrieves a previously-cached response to a request made to the OpenAI API.

 ## API Endpoints
 ### openai